vxcall/Dainsleif/README.md

 You can toggle on/off and tweak parameters in the tabs with the name of each hack.

 ![Hack menu](https://user-images.githubusercontent.com/33578715/89070761-09c39300-d3a8-11ea-9aac-18cf2749b622.gif)

+### :rotating_light: WARNING

+Keep your eyes on the `offset.h` in my repository.

+If the menu doesn't show up when you press <kbd>INSERT</kbd>, or your game crashes immediately just after you initiate the hack, that means your `offset.h` is outdated.

+Copy and Paste contents in `offset.h` from mine to yours.
+Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

 # :computer: Hacks
 I've already been supporting a few hacks but unfortunately they're really like...under construction.